Wojtek321/deberta-v3-base-nli/README.md

 tokenizer = AutoTokenizer.from_pretrained(model_name)
 model = AutoModelForSequenceClassification.from_pretrained(model_name)

-premise = "I like playing computer games" hypothesis = "Computer games are useless" inputs = tokenizer(premise, hypothesis, return_tensors='pt')
+premise = "The flight arrived on time at the airport." hypothesis = "The flight was delayed by several hours." inputs = tokenizer(premise, hypothesis, return_tensors='pt')

 with torch.no_grad():